GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

 - Adding a default URL to those users whose `url` property is empty
 - Adding a `link` property to each user entry, composed using the user's name and URL values

-It achieves this by:
+The strategy employed is:

-- Retrieving data from the external API
+- It retrieves data from the external API
-- Iterating over the entries via `@underEachArrayItem`, and using directive `@default` (provided by the [**Field Default Value**](https://gatographql.com/extensions/field-default-value/) extension) to assign a value when that entry is empty
+- It iterates over the entries via `@underEachArrayItem`, using directive `@default` (provided by the [**Field Default Value**](https://gatographql.com/extensions/field-default-value/) extension) to assign a value when that entry is empty
-- Iterating over the entries via `@underEachArrayItem` (again) and, for each, compose the `link` property using other properties from that entry, and adding it again to that JSON object via field `_objectAddEntry` (provided by the [**PHP Functions via Schema**](https://gatographql.com/extensions/php-functions-via-schema/) extension)
+- It iterates over the entries via `@underEachArrayItem` again and, for each, creates a new `link` property and adds it again to the JSON object via field `_objectAddEntry` (provided by the [**PHP Functions via Schema**](https://gatographql.com/extensions/php-functions-via-schema/) extension)

 ```graphql
 query {